NGI-TRUSTCHAIN/MUSAP_project/SECURITY.md

-# Security Policy for MUSAP_project
+# Security Policy for MUSAP Projects

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in musap-android, please follow these steps:
+If you believe you have found a security vulnerability in MUSAP Projects, please follow these steps:

 1. **Do not report security vulnerabilities through public GitHub issues.**
 2. **Email the maintainers** - Send an email to methics.info@methics.fi detailing the vulnerability.
 Include steps to reproduce, if possible.